Tutta vita

-Tutta vita is the second studio album by the Italian singer-songwriter Olly and record producer Juli, released on 25 October 2024 by Epic.
+Tutta vita is the second studio album by Italian singer-songwriter Olly and Italian record producer Juli, released on 25 October 2024 through Epic Records.

-The release of the album was preceded by the singles "A squarciagola", "Devastante", and "Per due come noi", the latter a duet with Angelina Mango.
+The album was preceded by the singles "A squarciagola", "Devastante", and "Per due come noi", the latter a duet with Angelina Mango.
 In 2025, the album was reissued including the song "Balorda nostalgia", which won the 75th Sanremo Music Festival.
-Tutta vita topped the Italian Albums Chart and was certified five times platinum by the Federazione Industria Musicale Italiana.
+Tutta vita topped the Italian Albums Chart and was certified eight times platinum by the Federazione Industria Musicale Italiana.

 An expanded reissue, Tutta vita (sempre), was released on 26 September 2025.